nicolasdupouy/codeTest/README.md

 The goal of this repository is to store all the codes I want to test (from books, web courses, etc.).

+It is kind of messy but ...
+It is my sandbox !

 Existing repositories:
 * https://bitbucket.org/nicolasdupouy/codetest
 * https://github.com/nicolasdupouy/codeTest